Skip to content

 January 10 through February 28, 2004

-Fredericks Freiser Gallery is pleased to announce I Was in the House When the House Burned Down, a group exhibition featuring a diverse group of artists who share a material use of color and a deeply personal, often epic terrain that defies pedestrian notions of violence and ugliness.
+Fredericks Freiser Gallery is pleased to present I Was in the House When the House Burned Down, an exhibition bringing together six artists whose works share a combustible mix of color, personal mythology, and psychic turbulence.

 Fredericks Freiser Gallery is located at 504 West 22nd Street, between 10th and 11th Avenues.
 Gallery hours are Tuesday through Saturday, 11am to 6pm.
 For further information and/or photographs please contact the gallery by telephone at (212) 633-6555, fax at (212) 367-9502, or email fredericksfreiser@nyc.rr.com.
 Find more information on any of our artists at www.fredericksfreisergallery.com.